Veereshdoddamani/Veereshdoddamani/README.md

 - 👋 Hi, I’m Veereshdoddamani
 - 👀 I’m interested in HTML,C,CSS
-- 🌱 I’m currently learning C++
+- 👨‍💻 I’m currently learning C++
 - 📫 you can reach me @ RNS Institute of Technology
-- I use 💻 Windows
+- I use 💻 Windows.

 <!---
 Veereshdoddamani/Veereshdoddamani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.